-Stage 3 - Semi-Finals
+Stage 2 - Semi-Finals

-- (a) The four highest placing skippers from the quarterfinals [or, if Stage 2 is not sailed, from the round robin] will be paired highest placing skipper from Stage 1 v lowest placing skipper from Stage 1, etc. in accordance with a table to be distributed by the RC. - (b) The first skippers to score at least three (3) points will proceed to Stage 5 - (c) The other skippers will move to Stage 4
+- (a) The four highest placing skippers from the round robin will be paired highest placing skipper from Stage 1 v lowest placing skipper from Stage 1, etc. in accordance with a table to be distributed by the RC. - (b) The first skippers to score at least three (3) points will proceed to Stage 4 - (c) The other skippers will move to Stage 3

-Stage 4 - Petite-Final Knockout Series
+Stage 3 - Petite-Final Knockout Series